These figures have been updated to reflect the new pricing model introduced on October 28th, 2020

 Just like any model and analysis, the numbers are as good at the underlying hypotheses and assumptions.
 No secrets here.
 The base model and model structure come from analyst Gartner (understanding the financial impacts of BYOD, 2014).
 Where I kept the model, it was completed with new and up-to-date data points from Awingu customers.
 The numbers were benchmarked as a reality check with Gartner data.*

-Let me outline some of the most important once.
+Let me outline some of the most important ones.

 - #users: we assume a large SMB business with 1000 users